-Trillium Lakelands District School Board (TLDSB) schools are supported in their efforts to incorporate Indigenous ways of knowing into classroom curriculum content and activities dedicated to Indigenous education.
+Trillium Lakelands District School Board (TLDSB) schools are supported in their efforts to incorporate Indigenous ways of knowing into classroom curriculum content and activities dedicated to Indigenous education and as such, is a smudge friendly organization.
 This fosters an atmosphere of respect, understanding, and inclusivity.
 By doing this, we honour and show appreciation for Indigenous traditions.
-One of the most commonly shared experiences is the tradition of smudging.
+One of the most commonly shared experiences is this tradition of smudging.

 Smudging is a traditional ceremony to give thanks for life.
 Smudging involves the burning of one or more medicines gathered from the earth.
 There are four sacred medicines, tobacco, sage, sweetgrass and cedar, commonly used in First Nations and Métis ceremonies.
 The commonly used medicine in TLDSB schools is sage.